wgross/TreeStore.Core/src/TreeStore.DictionaryFS/readme.md

 ```

 # Test the Capability Implementation
 The tests for the node adapters is a straightforward xunit-test.
-No special preparation must be made as before in the tests of teh Cmdlet-Provider.
+No special preparation must be made as before in the tests of the Cmdlet-Provider.

 The methodology I'm using is:
 1. Create a Cmdlet-Provider test as an acceptance test inspecting correct behavior from the perspective from the PowerShell.